poma-science/poma-integrations/README.md

 - Structure-preserving chunksets
 - Token-efficient cheatsheets

 …with native extension points for LangChain and LlamaIndex.
-Just plug in your own storage and retrieval logic.
+Just plug in your own storage and retrieval logic–SQLite, Postgres, Redis, S3—whatever fits your stack.

 | Layer               | LangChain class                             | Llama-Index class                       |
 |---------------------|---------------------------------------------|-----------------------------------------|